top of page

 He finally gave me his "assistants line" which should have tipped me off but It didn't.

-It was the speed in which the owner ran towards the entrance door after hearing "I told some guy named Drake he can't have his haircut" and when they fired me that I realized he was kind of a big deal.
+It was the speed at which the owner ran towards the entrance door after hearing "I told some guy named Drake he can't have his haircut" and when they fired me I realized he was kind of a big deal.

 They said I was out of touch with pop culture and our community.
 That I wasn't hip enough to be there.
 That I should go back to North Bay where I belonged.